Apostasy: History

 As early as the 3rd century AD, apostasy against the Zoroastrian faith in the Sasanian Empire was criminalized.
 The high priest, Kidir, instigated pogroms against Jews, Christians, Buddhists, and others in an effort to solidify the hold of the state religion.

 As the Roman Empire adopted Christianity as its state religion, apostasy became formally criminalized in the Theodosian Code, followed by the Corpus Juris Civilis (the Justinian Code).
 The Justinian Code went on to form the basis of law in most of Western Europe during the Middle Ages and so apostasy was similarly persecuted to varying degrees in Europe throughout this period and into the early modern period.
 Eastern Europe similarly inherited many of its legal traditions regarding apostasy from the Romans, but not from the Justinian Code.
+Medieval sects deemed heretical such as the Waldensians were considered apostates by the Church.

 Atrocity story

-The term atrocity story, also referred to as atrocity tale, as defined by the American sociologists David G. Bromley and Anson D. Shupe refers to the symbolic presentation of action or events (real or imaginary) in such a context that they are made flagrantly to violate the (presumably) shared premises upon which a given set of social relationships should be conducted.
+The term atrocity story, also referred to as an atrocity tale, as it is defined by the American sociologists David G. Bromley and Anson D. Shupe refers to the symbolic presentation of action or events (real or imaginary) in such a context that they are made flagrantly to violate the (presumably) shared premises upon which a given set of social relationships should be conducted.
 The recounting of such tales is intended as a means of reaffirming normative boundaries.
 By sharing the reporter's disapproval or horror, an audience reasserts normative prescription and clearly locates the violator beyond the limits of public morality.
 The term was coined in 1979 by Bromley, Shupe, and Joseph Ventimiglia.

 Bromley and others define an atrocity as an event that is perceived as a flagrant violation of a fundamental value.
 It contains the following three elements: